Amitpnk/genai-tutorial/docs/notes/03-langchain-overview.md

 ## 4. How semantic search actually works

-Suppose you have three paragraphs about three cricketers — Virat Kohli, Jasprit Bumrah, Rohit Sharma — and the question *"How many runs has Virat scored?"* You know the answer is in the Kohli paragraph, but how does the code know?
+Suppose you have three paragraphs about three cricketers — Virat Kohli, MS Dhoni, Sachin Tendulkar — and the question *"How many runs has Virat scored?"* You know the answer is in the Kohli paragraph, but how does the code know?

 **The mechanism:**